awsdocs/aws-cloudformation-user-guide/doc_source/troubleshooting.md

 ### Resource failed to stabilize during a create, update, or delete stack operation<a name="troubleshooting-resource-did-not-stabilize"></a>

-A resource did not respond because the operation exceeded the AWS CloudFormation timeout period or an AWS service was interrupted\.
+A resource didn't respond because the operation exceeded the AWS CloudFormation timeout period or an AWS service was interrupted\.
 For service interruptions, [check](http://status.aws.amazon.com/) that the relevant AWS service is running, and then retry the stack operation\.

 If the AWS services have been running successfully, check if your stack contains one of the following resources:
 + `AWS::AutoScaling::AutoScalingGroup` for create, update, and delete operations